 To tell you the truth, I don't know.
-The school gets in touch with us. [...] the director calls us right away, asks if we can deliver [...] we are going to deliver the product and they make the payment right with deposit (AF-16).
+The school contacts us. [...] the director calls us properly, asks if we can deliver it [...] we are going to deliver the product and they make the payment properly with a deposit (AF-16).

-I participate in the meetings, then I sign the contract and Emater does the project, everything and guides it.
+I participate in the meetings, then I sign the contract and Emater does the project, everything and guides.
 (AF-38).

-From time to time I attend a meeting, we go and sign the contract, they deliver a list, a schedule and deposit the money in our account.
+From time to time I participate in a meeting, we go and sign the contract, they deliver a list, a schedule and deposit the money in our account.
 (AF-38).

-the contract is jointly with the schools on an individual basis (AF-29).
+the contract is together with the schools individually (AF-29).

-I see that there has been a change [...] the DAP increased the value from 20 to 40 (AF-42).
+I see that there was a change, yes [...] the DAP increased the value, which was from 20 to 40 (AF-42).

-I started in 2020, two years ago, I think there was a change, it will change to CAF [...] the DAP will change, it will be CAF(AF-02).
+I started in 2020, it's been two years, I think there has been a change, it will change to CAF [...] it will change the DAP, it will be CAF(AF-02).

-It is evident, when analyzing the word cloud, that the terms "people", "deliver", "school", "PNAE" and "participate" are frequently mentioned by the interviewees, which highlights the link and the importance of these terms in the implementation of the PNAE.
+It is evident, when analyzing the word cloud, that the terms "people", "deliver", "school", "PNAE" and "participate" are frequently mentioned by the interviewees, which highlights the link and importance of these terms in the implementation of the PNAE.
 This is because the main objective of the program is to provide school meals to public school students through the acquisition of products from family farming.

-On the other hand, the terms "I don't know", "meeting", "EMATER", "documentation", "price research", "contract", "schedule", "invoice", "payment" and "deposit", show the close connection of these terms present in the legislation and in the rules for the PNAE implementation process.
-The term "I don't know" shows that many of the family farmers are not able to fully understand the implementation of all the stages of the PNAE, as evidenced in the reports presented in Figure 1.
-In the municipalities of Cajuri, Jequeri, Luisburgo and Mercês, the majority of family farmers reported not knowing or not knowing the stage of operation of the PNAE in their municipality, with the exception of the municipalities of Orizânia, Rio Novo and Volta Grande, which verbalized knowing and understanding the stages of the PNAE.
+On the other hand, the terms "I don't know", "meeting", "EMATER", "documentation", "price research", "contract", "schedule", "invoice", "payment" and "deposit", show the close connection of these terms present in the legislation and standards for the PNAE implementation process.
+The term "I don't know" demonstrates that many of the family farmers are unable to fully understand the implementation of all the stages of the PNAE, as proven in the reports presented in Figure 1.
+In the municipalities of Cajuri, Jequeri, Luisburgo and Mercês, most family farmers reported not knowing or not knowing the stage of operation of the PNAE in their municipality, with the exception of the municipalities of Orizânia, Rio Novo and Volta Grande, which verbally stated that they knew and understood the stages of the PNAE.

-Thus, the lack of knowledge or understanding of many family farmers about how the PNAE works implies the inference that this fact may be due to the complexity of the program or to the lack of clear and accessible information about its procedures and requirements, thus indicating one of the areas of concern or challenges that farmers face when participating in the PNAE, as evidenced in the testimonies of family farmers: "there is a lack of information about this, about the rules we have to make to deliver it to school" (AF-08); "they don't divulge about the work of the PNAE, I don't even know, I think that the only information we know is only through Emater itself" (AF-28); and "these stages could be better publicized here in the municipality" (AF-29).
-These facts are consistent with Valadares' discussion et al. (2022), by presenting the concrete aspects of the challenges and potentials associated with the insertion of family farmers in institutional markets, such as the PNAE, highlighting the failures in the communication channels with family farmers, a requirement for them to join the program.
+Thus, the lack of knowledge or understanding of many family farmers about how the PNAE works implies that this fact may be due to the complexity of the program or the lack of clear and accessible information about its procedures and requirements, thus indicating one of the areas of concern or challenges that farmers face when participating in the PNAE, as proven in the testimonies of family farmers: "there is a lack of information about this, about the rules we have to make to deliver it to school" (AF-08); "they don't disclose about the work of the PNAE, I don't even know, I think the only information we know is only through Emater itself" (AF-28); and "these stages could be better publicized here in the municipality" (AF-29).
+These facts are consistent with the discussion of Valadares et al. (2022), by presenting the concrete aspects of the challenges and potentials associated with the insertion of family farmers in institutional markets, such as the PNAE, highlighting the failures in the communication channels with family farmers, a requirement for their adherence to the program.